 Whilst conflict does not necessarily mean being angry, the way we think about anger will have an affect on the way we experience conflict situations.
 If anger is viewed as something to be avoided, is negative, means we don't care, needs to be met with anger etc. then this will influence how we view conflict and whether or not we avoid it, become aggressive, or are assertive.

 There are many schools of thought about the causes of anger, aggression and violence.
 Some say it is instinctive and others say it is learned.
 Whichever theory is favoured these feelings and actions need to be dealt with by us all at different times.
 How we respond today will depend on how we were encouraged to respond in childhood in our family of origin, our neighbourhood and in our culture.
 For example, shyness and tenderness are often approved of in women, anger is not.
 Yet in many situations, anger or indignation is the most authentic response.

 Whether male or female, if we have been taught to repress anger then we can internalise these feelings.
 Internalised anger brings on depression and self-deprecation.

 Sign up to our mailing list in order to access the full article.

-We will never pass your details on to a third party.
+We will never pass your details on to any third party.